 Uber and taxis are also available.
 However, they are a much more costly option, especially if traveling long distances.
 Uber can be great for getting around Amman and larger cities.

 Group Tour: Another option is to join a tour.
 You can join a multi-day tour or base yourself out of Amman or Aqaba and do day trips.
 Most tours move at a faster pace and allow time for just the country’s highlights.
 A tour might benefit those who are traveling solo or those who want to save a bit of money by going with a group.
-There are many 3-day tours that include the Dead Sea, Petra, and Wadi Rum.
+Many 3-day tours include the Dead Sea, Petra, and Wadi Rum.

 Plane: There are flights available on Royal Jordanian that will take you from Queen Alia International Airport (northern Jordan) to Aqaba King Hussein International Airport (southern Jordan) and vice versa.
 The flight is about an hour long and starts at roughly $100 USD.
 I’m not sure this would save you any time since the drive from Amman to Aqaba is only 4 hours but it might be a good option if you are uncomfortable driving.